t-guan/t-guan.github.io/_projects/(4) AI Part Detector.md

 {% include elements/figure.html image="/assets/images/aiim/astruc.jpg" caption="Algorithm Structure" %}

-With this model, we were able to set up a camera to accurately detect defective parts and notify the machinist.
+With this model, we were able to set up a camera to accurately detect defective parts and notify the machinist before too much waste is created.